wacncontent/CustomizeTool/addCommentOutput/articles/azure-portal-overview.md

 ## How to get help

 If you ever have a problem, we’re here for you.
 The portal has a help and support page that can point you in the right direction.
-Depending on your [support <!-- deleted by customization plan](http://azure.microsoft.com/support/plans/) --><!-- keep by customization: begin --> plan](http://www.windowsazure.cn/support/plans/) <!-- keep by customization: end -->, you can also create support tickets directly in the portal.
+Depending on your [support plan](http://azure.microsoft.com/support/plans/), you can also create support tickets directly in the portal.
 After creating a support ticket, you can manage the lifecycle of the ticket from within the portal.
 You can get to the help and support page by navigating to Browse -> Help + support.

 ![Help and support][HelpSupport]